Parthavi2/NyaayAI/README.md

 | Women who abandon legal cases | **3x more likely** |

 > Most people don't lose legal battles in court — they lose them before they ever begin.
+> Legal documents today are:

+1.Difficult to understand due to complex language

+2.Easily misused for fraud and scams

+3.Lacking clear guidance for common people

+4.Dependent on expensive legal consultation
+The real problem is lack of accessible legal understanding.

 ---